 After a transaction, your private information (credit cards or financials, etc.) will not be stored on our servers.
-We DO NOT handle any of your financial (credit card) information, all that information is handled securely by Paypal.
+We DO NOT handle any of your financial (credit card) information, all that information is handled securely by Stripe.
 We do store some limited information about your online transaction (Paid Subscriber transaction ID) which is held against your User ID for our Financial Records.

 8. How long will you use my personal data for?

 We retain your personal data for as long as your Controller has a relationship with you and the data is required to support the service.